rearc/quest/README.md

 1. If you know how to use git, start a git repository (local-only is acceptable) and commit all of your work to it.
 2. Deploy the app in any public cloud and navigate to the index page.
-3. Deploy the app in a container in any public cloud and navigate to the index page.
+3. Deploy the app in a container in any public cloud using the services you think best solve this problem.
    - Use `node` as the base image.
 Version `node:10` or later should work.
+4. Navigate to the index page.
-4. Inject an environment variable (`SECRET_WORD`) in the Docker container.
+5. Inject an environment variable (`SECRET_WORD`) in the Docker container.
 The value of `SECRET_WORD` should be the secret word discovered on the index page of the application.
-5. Deploy a load balancer in front of the app.
+6. Deploy a load balancer in front of the app.
-6. Use Infrastructure as Code (IaC) to "codify" your deployment.
+7. Use Infrastructure as Code (IaC) to "codify" your deployment.
 Terraform is ideal, but use whatever you know, e.g. CloudFormation, CDK, Deployment Manager, etc.
-7. Add TLS (https).
+8. Add TLS (https).
 You may use locally-generated certs.

 ### Q. How do I know I have solved these stages?
 Each stage can be tested as follows (where `<ip_or_host>` is the location where the app is deployed):